How Long Should I Plan to Be In Therapy?

 Considering the Question: “How long is this process going to last?”

 You’ve made the decision to start therapy.
 Or maybe you haven’t decided quite yet, but you’ve been considering it.
-Either way, it’s likely that you have a whole host of questions running through your mind about what to expect.
+Either way, it’s likely that you have a whole host of questions running through your mind about what to expect and even how to call a therapist.
 This is normal.
 It is also likely that many of these questions are ones that you’re struggling to find concrete answers to.
 This is also normal, but can sometimes lead to a feeling of groundlessness, which we’d like to help reduce.

 In the following piece, we’ll take a look at a very common question therapy-goers come up against in the earliest stages of therapy (and sometimes throughout):